MileHacker Logo

 Be aware of your surroundings, notably in crowded areas.

-• Keep valuables safe; use a money belt.
+• Secure valuables; use a money belt.

 • Avoid displaying large amounts of cash.